PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 ## Turing patterns and hallucinations

 When you look at the simulations above, an adjective that may have come to mind is  "trippy".
 This is no accident.
-Research dating all the way back to the 1920s has studied the patterns that we see when we hallucinate, which Heinrich Klüver named **form constants** after studying patients who had taken mescaline.
-Form constants, which include cobwebs, tunnels, and spirals, occur across many individuals regardless of the cause of the hallucinations.
+Research dating all the way back to the 1920s has studied the patterns that we see when we hallucinate, which Heinrich Klüver named **form constants** after studying patients who had taken mescaline.[^kluver] Form constants, which include cobwebs, tunnels, and spirals, occur across many individuals regardless of the cause of the hallucinations.

 * CITE Kluver